 Building Mental Toughness

 Antowain Smith talks about mental toughness.
-Antowain has a unique story, as he didn’t start playing football at his high school until sophomore year.
-He took 2 years off after college, before he attended Eastern Mississippi Community College, which then led him to University of Houston.
+Antowain has a unique story, as he didn’t start playing football at his high school until his sophomore year.
+He took 2 years off after college before he attended Eastern Mississippi Community College, which then led him to the University of Houston.

-Jared Odrick, former first round pick to the Miami Dolphins credits a lot of his success to his discipline.
-As mentioned in the clip above, Jared credits his discipline at an early age, to his strength coach.
+Jared Odrick, a former first-round pick of the Miami Dolphins, credits his success to his discipline.
+As mentioned in the clip above, Jared credits his discipline at an early age to his strength coach.

 Football was the first thing on his mind.
-Every morning he would wake up, and his focus and dedication was on football.
-This type of mental discipline helped Jared, in the off-season focus on his goals and stay on track to ultimately receive a full scholarship to Penn State.
+Every morning he would wake up, and his focus and dedication were on football.

 Jared’s Message: “Find the relationship (with whatever it is you’re after), that helps you focus in and reach your goal”